 "My head spins," Vutsinas told Virginia's WVEC.
 "I'm just a regular old guy that loves teaching."
 The "regular old guy" connects solidly with his students, who erupted into cheers as he took the call from the Grammy Foundation.
 By way of muchness, he programs traditional orchestral repertoire alongside popular works by groups including the Trans-Siberian Orchestra to engage his students.
 Since 2007, he's rehearsed an electric violin/rock and roll ensemble, "Fiddle Fire," that allows string students a shot at the same kinds of musical glory reserved for marching bands and show choirs.

 Vutsinas is passionate about his profession.
 With 24 years of experience in the classroom, he currently teaches at Grassfield High School in Chesapeake, Virginia.
 He serves more than 200 students in orchestra, chamber ensembles and in “Fiddle Fire."

 The Music Educator Award was established to recognize current educators (kindergarten through college, public and private schools) who have made a significant and lasting contribution to the field of music education and who demonstrate a commitment to the broader cause of maintaining music education in the schools.

-Mary Catherine Cox, a junior violin performance major, won both the Raleigh Symphony Orchestra and the Durham Symphony Orchestra concerto competitions in January.
-She'll perform with the Raleigh Symphony on February 23 and with the Durham Symphony on April 6.
+Mary Catherine Cox, a junior violin performance major, won both the Raleigh Symphony Orchestra and the Durham Symphony Orchestra concerto competitions earlier in 2014.
+She performed with the Raleigh Symphony on February 23 and with the Durham Symphony on April 6.

 Senior Project Attracts International Media Attention